Garden Grove (92840) Contract Disputes Report — Case ID #20190129

 Step 1: Filing a Demand and Agreement Confirmation

 The process begins when a party files a written demand for arbitration pursuant to California Civil Procedure § 1281.6, referencing an arbitration agreement—either pre-dispute or agreed upon post-dispute as per Family Code § 3180.5.
-In Garden Grove, the demand is typically filed with the American Arbitration Association (AAA) or JAMS, which administers family dispute cases.
+In the claimant, the demand is typically filed with the American Arbitration Association (AAA) or JAMS, which administers family dispute cases.
 The respondent then reviews the agreement for enforceability, and if contesting validity, any challenges must be raised within 10 days of receipt per Civil Procedure § 1281.6.

 Step 2: Arbitrator Appointment and Preliminary Hearing